H3rby7/pi-pimps/README.md

 ## Port Mappings

 Traefik as our main entrance point is listening on non-standard ports (Kubernetes Node Ports).
-To allow incoming traffic to use port '80' and '443' we can set up rules in IPTABLES as follows:
+To allow incoming traffic to use port '80' and '443' we need to make some changes.

+Allow/Enable IPV4 Forwarding by `sudo vi /etc/sysctl.conf` and un-commenting the line `net.ipv4.ip_forward=1`.
+Then apply the new config `sudo sysctl --system`.

+Set up rules in IPTABLES as follows:

+    sudo iptables -A FORWARD -i wlan0 -p tcp --syn --dport 80 -m conntrack --ctstate NEW,ESTABLISHED,RELATED -j ACCEPT

+Port-Redirection:

-    iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 80 -j REDIRECT --to-port 30080 iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 443 -j REDIRECT --to-port 30443
+    sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 80 -j REDIRECT --to-port 30080 sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 443 -j REDIRECT --to-port 30443

 to remove these rules again, first find their rule-index (the displayed index starts with '1', not '0'!)